We have provided answers to most of your immigration questions

 Peace and living with harmony.
 Quality of life that you can be happy of.

-If you are planning to get into Express Entry Pool as a Federal Skilled Worker, you must meet the following conditions:
+If you intend to enter the Express Entry Pool as a Federal Skilled Worker, you must satisfy the following criteria:

-Score 67 points under the skilled worker point grid comprising of six selection factors.
+2.Skilled Worker Point Grid: Attain a minimum of 67 points under the skilled worker point grid, which consists of six selection factors.

-Possess suitable settlement funding as indicated in the government website.
-Undergo a successful security background (police clearance) and medical examination.
+4.Settlement Funding: Possess suitable settlement funding as indicated on the government website.

 This is very difficult to say how easy to get PR in Canada.
 Because it all depends on which program you are applying for.